 Langostino Ceviche – Langostino look like very small, stubby lobster, or a crawfish, and cut up shrimp or lobster may be substituted here.
 Marinated in lime juice, jalapeno, red onion, garlic and cilantro.
 Great with tortilla chips for an appetizer!

 Langostino look like very small, stubby lobster, or a crawfish, but the langostino is a completely different species.
 They are neither in the lobster or shrimp crustacean families.
 Here in the United States, it is referred to as the meat of the squat lobster, but are related to the hermit crab.
 You can get these at Costco in 2 pound bags frozen.
 These are so good and can be substituted for shrimp or lobster very easily.
-Traditionally ceviche is a dish where lime juice is used to “cook” the raw fish like in Ceviche versión de Dave.
+Traditionally ceviche is a dish where lime juice is used to “cook” the raw fish.
 Here I use cooked langostino, but you could also substitute it for shrimp or lobster.

 If you can get them fresh boil the langostinos for a minute or two in water then place into an ice bath to stop the cooking process.
 When cool enough to handle you can peel them.
 From there, you can cook with them much like you would shrimp.
 Use these in soups, salads, or seafood pasta dishes.
 They definitely add a level of sophistication, like a miniature lobster tail in bite size portions!